CLUBS AND ASSOCIATIONS

 College Against Cancer (CAC) - CAC organizes activities related to cancer advocacy, education, and fundraising.
 Annual highlights include participating in the Making Strides Against Breast Cancer Walk held in Burlington and partnering with nearby University of Vermont for their Relay for Life event.

-Integrative Medicine Club - This club provides the opportunity for students to develop their knowledge of the field of Integrative Medicine.
+Integrative Medicine Club (IMC) - This club provides the opportunity for students to develop their knowledge of the field of Integrative Medicine.
 Student members invite external practitioners and experts to speak on campus, hold yoga workshops, and organize hands-on lab practice with herbal products.

 Outdoor and Sports Club - If ever a campus was to have an Outdoors Club, this is surely the place!
 Members explore all the environmental riches that Vermont has to offer.
 Best of all, members of the club get special discounted tickets, rentals, and lessons at the Smugglers Notch ski resort.

-Student Government Association - Join student government to represent your class and your campus on issues impacting students at the College.
+Student Government Association (SGA-VT) - Join student government to represent your class and your campus on issues impacting students at the College.